 SN10 2PN A walk around Rowde: about 3 miles distinguished by the system of locks on Caen Hill.
 Can be quite busy owing to its fame.
 Cafe midway. (click map to enlarge.
-Click here for arial view) Click here to download/print PDF
+Click here for arial view) Click here to download/print PDF.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Routes to take from map points + metres to next point)